Trump the inciter? Senate moves toward impeachment vote

 On Friday, Trump’s impeachment lawyers accused Democrats of waging a campaign of “hatred” against the former president as they wrapped up their defense.

-His lawyers vigorously denied that Trump had incited the riot and they played out-of-context video clips showing Democrats, some of them senators now serving as jurors, also telling supporters to “fight,”aiming to establish a parallel with Trump’s overheated rhetoric.
+His lawyers played video clips showing Democrats, some of them senators now serving as jurors, also telling supporters to “fight,” aiming to establish a parallel with Trump’s overheated rhetoric.

 “This is ordinary political rhetoric,” said van der Veen.
 “Countless politicians have spoken of fighting for our principles.”